stellar/slingshot/zkvm/src/signature/signature.md

     Function: `Signature::sign_single(...)`

     Input:
-    - transcript: `&mut Transcript` - the message to be signed should have been committed to the transcript beforehand.
+    - transcript: `&mut Transcript` - a transcript to which the message to be signed has already been committed.
     - privkey: `Scalar`

     Operation: